This post may contain affiliate links. Please read my disclosure.

-- Beat together butter, shortening, 1 tbsp of warm water, and almond until smooth and creamy.
+- Beat together butter, shortening, 1 tbsp of warm water, and almond extract until smooth and creamy.
 Beat in the sugar gradually on a low setting.
 Scrape sides of bowl as needed.

 - Mixture will be very thick.
 After all sugar is incorporated, add 1-2 more tbsp. of warm water and beat at medium/medium-high speed for 1-2 more minutes.
 Adding more warm water will continue to thin the frosting consistency and bring down the sweetness even more.
 Add as much as you like to get the appropriate flavor and consistency.
 Be careful because a little goes a long way.